pganti/tcpflowanalyser/README.md

      packeti  :  1000 - 2000
      packeti+1:  1500 - 1800         the progam will detect that packeti+1 is a duplicate of packeti

 but fillers have to fit exactly the gap, or be smaller.
 Moreover a filler will remain a filler, that is even if the gap has been filled,  another copy will be detected as a filler, not as a duplicate.
  Example:

 		          {  packet i1: 0    - 1000
 		GROUP i   {  packet i2: 1000 - 2000
 		          {  packet i3: 4000 - 5000
 		          {  packet i4: 3000 - 4000

 		          {  packeti+11: 1000 - 2000    => is a duplicate of packet i2, for group i
 		GROUP i+1 {  packeti+12: 2000 - 3000    => is a filler of groupi

 		GROUP i+2 {  packeti+21: 1000 - 2000    => is a filler of groupi, not a duplicate of packeti+11 groupi+1. ( it is but the program does not
 		                                                                                                                know
-* if a group contains no new data bytes, then it contains no missing data bytes.
+* If a group contains no new data bytes, then it contains no missing data bytes.

 * How to choose the interval:
   for version=ad:       the interval should be the transmission time Tx.
 Indeed, if the packet belongs to the same cwnd then the time between